Saint Kotar: Story

 Two godly men, Benedek and his brother-in-law Nikolay, wake up in a house in Sveti Kotar after having nightmares.
 Together they attempt to find Benedek's sister Viktoria, who has mysteriously disappeared.

-Slowly descend into insanity with them.
-What is real, what is illusion in this ancient place full of lore, dark secrets, witchcraft and murders while giving the appearance of being a Godly place?
-Reality can shift at any moment and it is up to the player to dive into the protagonists' mind and find out what is their perception.
-For the two men, faith alone may not be enough for it is a dangerous place where choices matter so one has to thread carefully as decisions may come at great cost to either Benedek, or Nikolay, or both, as madness and death lie in wait.

 Development

 The studio first started working on the free prologue to the main game Saint Kotar: The Yellow Mask, which was released June 18, 2020.
-It was described by the The Escapist writer as a "strong foundation for an extremely creepy mystery".
+It was described by The Escapist writer as a "strong foundation for an extremely creepy mystery".
 The game was written in English and was translated into 14 different languages.
 Its release was on the same day of the Kickstarter campaign launch, with the goal to show what the studio is capable of creating the vision they have for the main game and to attract players to back the project on Kickstarter.
-In agreement with publisher Soedesco, Red Martyr Entertainment decided to delist it from all stores in September 2021, as it was deemed obsolete due to many technical and creative changes that were made during development of the main game.
+In agreement with publisher Soedesco, The-Mark Entertainment decided to delist it from all stores in September 2021, as it was deemed obsolete due to many technical and creative changes that were made during development of the main game.